syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 The following screenshot represents the image of the Excel output with data exported from the webpage with the HTML table.

 ![Output document with HTML table](Working-with-Data_images/Working-with-Data_img7.png)

-An online sample link to [Export from HTML table to an Excel Worksheet](https://ej2.syncfusion.com/aspnetcore/Excel/HTMLToWorksheet#/material3) in ASP.NET Core.

 N> Syncfusion XlsIO supports exporting HTML tables with the inline styles alone.
 HTML documents with embedded styles or style sheets are not supported.